 We’ve lived in our home for four months now, and we’re finally nearing the end of The Pantry Project.
 I’m almost ready to show you the whole, glorious project!
 But today I’m sharing how we built the pantry shelving.
 If you are new here, you have got to see what this space used to look like!

 One common question I keep getting is about the size of this space.
 Our pantry measures 3 feet by 4 feet.

 I spent a lot of time trying to decide on the spacing of the shelves.
-I knew the bottom space needed to be big enough to fit a food storage bucket.
+I knew the bottom space needed to be big enough to fit a five gallon food storage bucket.
 I also wanted a few large shelves for oversized items.
 But I also wanted to be able to fit as many shelves as possible into this little space.
 I even measured the height of canned goods, mason jars, cake mixes, cereal boxes and soda bottles, just to help me know what sizes would work.
 After I came up with an idea of what I wanted, I used blue painters tape to mock up the shelves:

 It was so helpful to see what the shelves would look like!

 Next, it was time to start building.
 I turned this part over to the hubsters.
 He started by screwing 1×2 pieces of wood to the walls, making sure that each piece hit a stud in two places and was perfectly level.

 I painted the wood on the walls at this point.
 I figured it would be a lot easier than trying to do it after the shelves were in.

 Next, we cut shelving out of MDF boards.
 THESE are the boards we purchased at Home Depot.
 We chose MDF for the price, but it is kind of a pain to cut.
 The edges crumble if you aren’t careful, so be patient.
 I painted all of the shelves before installation and it made the process so much easier!